 Fast Load: the weapon operates at 1 ROF faster than a normal weapon of the type.
-Bows and darts can shoot 3 times per round; javelins and hatchets twice, light crossbows 1 time, and heavy crossbows have a ROF of 1⁄2 instead of 1/3.
+Bows and darts can shoot 3 times per round; javelins and hatchets twice, light crossbows 1 time without spending a move to reload, and heavy crossbows only take a move to reload.